Apple TV+ Teases Release of Miniseries Developed By Creators of ‘Band of Brothers’

 The Pacific, 2010.
 (Photo Credit: HBO / Dreamworks Pictures / MovieStillsDB)

-Bruce McKenna, one of the main writers on Band of Brothers, led the development of The Pacific, alongside Spielberg, Hanks and their partner, Gary Goetzman.
-The miniseries cost $200 million to produce, making it the most expensive ever made for TV.
+Bruce McKenna, one of the main writers on Band of Brothers, led the development of The Pacific, alongside Spielberg, Hanks and Goetzman.
+The miniseries cost $200 million to produce, making it the most expensive ever made for television.

 It was met with critical acclaim, receiving a 91 percent rating on Rotten Tomatoes.
 It also won a number of awards, including the Primetime Emmy for Outstanding Miniseries, and was nominated for Best Miniseries or Television Film at the Golden Globes.